abpframework/abp/docs/en/Entity-Cache.md

 * It gets the entity from the database (by using the [Repositories](Repositories.md)) in its first call and then gets from the cache in subsequent calls.
 * It automatically invalidates the cached entity if the entity is updated or deleted.
 Thus, it will be retrieved from the database in the next call and will be re-cached.
-* It uses the cache class's **FullName** as a cache name by default.
-You can use the `CacheName` attribute on the cache item class to set the cache name.

 ## Installation